jackharbon/walkerrr-mobile-app/README.md

 #### <u>Disclaimer</u>

-`This app is for educational purposes only, not for commercial use.`
+`This app was created as a final Northcoders Software Developer Bootcamp team project.
+All Rights Reserved.`

-Fit-2-ger is a mobile application for the active outdoor amateur athlete who is looking for other people to exercise with.
+Wallkerrr is a mobile application for the active outdoor amateur athlete who is looking for other people to exercise with.
 After login the user can:

 -  register her/his own regular workouts
 -  set up prefered searched new workouts